anshganatra/SplitIT/CONTRIBUTING.md

-# Contributing to - MyExpenseBot v5
+# Contributing to - TrackMyDollar v5

 Follow the set of guidelines below to contribute to MyExpenseBot!